 Is the Church handicap accessible?

 Yes.
 There is handicap access right in front of the Church as well as from the parking lot on S. Carancahua Street, and the curb on Park Avenue.
 The entire facility is handicap accessible with ramps and elevators.

 What is available for my infant/young child on Sunday?

 How will I know what to do in the service?

 In the Episcopal Church, our worship is shaped by the liturgy of The Book of Common Prayer (BCP).
 There are BCPs (red) in every pew, along with The Hymnal 1982 (blue) which contains many of our hymns.
 The Worship Bulletin, which you will receive as you enter the church, directs you to page numbers in both the BCP and in the Hymnal.
-Additional music and anything else that is not in one of these two books is printed in the Worship Bulletin to help guide you through the service.

 Am I required to give money at worship?